adeeweller/adeeweller.github.io/_pages/Research.md

 ### "Defending the Status Quo?
 How Reelection Shapes Criminal Collusion in Mexico."

-* _Keywords:_ Revise and Resubmit at the British Journal of Political Science.
+* _Revise and Resubmit at the British Journal of Political Science._

 <details>
   <summary>Abstract</summary>